mukoedo1993/Derivatives_pricing_CPP/Chapter3/README.txt

 .........................
-case 1: gives us a way to calculate put and call options price and export the results simultaneously.
+case 1: gives us a way to calculate put and call options' price and export the results simultaneously.